Frequently Asked Questions

 The school receives a certificate, can use the label and has access to the online platform.
 The plans of the school are discussed in an intake meeting with the coordinator.

 6. Language Friendly School Plan

 During two years, the school develops a Language Friendly School Plan, implements and evaluates it.
 Support and professional development is offered through one-on-one meetings and e-learning (see memberships below).
 Exchange with other Language Friendly Schools and experts is facilitated.

-- For the use of the online platform, the twice-yearly feedback and for a period of 2 years (500 euros in total).
+- For the use of the online platform, the twice-yearly feedback there is an annual fee for two years.

 - Costs should not be an obstacle to participating in the Language Friendly School network.
 Schools that for any reason are unable to pay the annual amount, we ask to contact us.